Who is Michael Edwards? Ex-Liverpool transfer genius set to join Man Utd

 Article continues under the video

-However there is another individual who has played just as big a role in Liverpool's return to the top.
+However, there is another individual who played just as big a role in Liverpool's return to the top.

-During his time at the club until 2022, he was responsible for every Liverpool signing since 2016.
+It's now his second tenure.
+During his time at Anfield until 2022, as sporting director, he was responsible for every Liverpool signing since 2016.

-Looking at the world-class stars Liverpool now have in their squad, it is easy to see why Manchester United are reportedly closing in on hiring Edwards.
+Looking at the world-class stars Liverpool now have in their squad, it is easy to see why the Reds were so desperate to bring Edwards back to the club, but this time as their chief executive of football.

 What was Edwards' role at Liverpool?

-Edwards performed the role of sporting director at Liverpool.
-He was appointed back in 2016, becoming the first person to fill the newly-created role at the club.
+Edwards was appointed back in 2016 as the sporting director of Liverpool, becoming the first person to fill the newly-created role at the club.
 With the future of football heading in a new direction, sporting directors were becoming more and more common across Europe, hence why Edwards was handed the job.

 He joined the club in 2011, initially as head of analytics before being promoted to director of technical performance and then technical director.